code-dash/shopify-utils/README.md

 There might be some bugs so please use at your own discretion!

+**Notice: Its imporatant to be in the "top" content for the console, since there will be issues if you enter the iframe context on the `pages` type and try to locate the checked checkboxes.**

 ## How to use

 1) Copy the code from `dist/bundle.js`.